 Eero Pro 6 vs. Eero Pro: Building your mesh

 To get the best possible speed from your mesh, you should make sure the rest of the Eeros in your mesh support the speeds you expect.
 To get gigabit mesh speeds from your Eero Pro 6 mesh, you'll need to stick with Eero Pro 6 nodes.
 You can even pair your Eero nodes with one of the best Eero wall mounts to help keep them out of the way.

 Expanding your Eero Pro is a very similar experience, with the best possible experience coming from other Eero Pro nodes.
-It may seem like an Eero 6 or Eero 6 Extender is a good option since it supports up to 500Mbps, but these speeds won't be possible due to the Eero Pro's Wi-Fi 5 hardware.
+An Eero 6 or Eero 6 Extender may seem like a good option since it supports up to 500Mbps, but these speeds won't be possible due to the Eero Pro's Wi-Fi 5 hardware.

 Eero Pro 6 vs. Eero Pro: Is it time to upgrade to the Wi-Fi 6 Eero?

 Both of these mesh routers will provide more than enough speed for most people.
 The Eero 550Mbps recommendation for the Eero Pro means it will deliver plenty of speed to dozens of devices and stream 4K videos to multiple.
 With the Eero Pro 6's upgrade to 1Gbps support, those looking to make the most of a gigabit connection won't be limited by their router.
 Thanks to the Pro 6's Wi-Fi 6 support, it will also be able to keep up with your network's growing demands for a few years.
 As more people work from home and ask more of their networks all the time, it pays to be ready for the next generation of wireless devices.

 The fastest Eero